-- BXP has been leading the adoption of green and healthy building practices.
-The Company has aligned with LEED and Fitwel, the world's leading building certification systems. - All new development projects are required to target a Gold certification or higher under the Leadership in Energy and Environmental Design (LEED) v4 rating system of the United States Green Building Council (USGBC).
-Over 93% of BXP's in-service LEED projects have attained Gold and Platinum level certification. - Project teams must review vendor disclosures and aim to cost-effectively procure building materials that are: - Extracted, harvested, recovered, and manufactured within 500 miles of the project site. - o Composed of the maximum possible recycled content. - Third-party validated sustainably harvested wood products. - Non-toxic and support healthy, productive indoor environments containing no volatile organic compounds (VOCs), urea-formaldehyde, and/or other chemicals of concern. - Project teams are required to set a waste diversion target of 75% or higher. - Property Managers are encouraged to certify their buildings under the Fitwel Rating System to support healthy building design and operational practices.
+- All new development projects are required to target Gold certification or higher under the Leadership in Energy and Environmental Design (LEED) v4 rating system of the United States Green Building Council (USGBC).
+Over 91% of BXP's in-service LEED projects have attained Gold and Platinum level certification. - Project teams must review vendor disclosures and aim to cost-effectively procure building materials that are: - Extracted, harvested, recovered, and manufactured within 500 miles of the project site. - Composed of the maximum possible recycled content. - Third-party validated sustainably harvested wood products. - Non-toxic and support healthy, productive indoor environments containing no volatile organic compounds (VOCs), urea-formaldehyde, and/or other chemicals of concern. - Project teams are required to set a waste diversion target of 75% or higher. - Property Managers are encouraged to certify their buildings under the Fitwel Rating System to support healthy building design and operational practices.
 A minimum One Star certification must be achieved at existing buildings. - All new development projects, where applicable, are required to target Fitwel certification and align their design strategy with Fitwel/WELL standards. - Minimum energy performance requirements for LEED buildings: Set a target to achieve a minimum of 8 points under LEED v4.